 H264-SVC specific parameters

 The format-specific parameters for H264-SVC are the same as those defined for the receive side advertisement earlier in the document.
 These parameters specify the send limits of this encoding.
-However profile, packetization mode, MST mode and UCConfig mode must match those of the receive format if included (if not included they are implicit).
+However profile, packetization mode, SST mode and UCConfig mode must match those of the receive format if included (if not included they are implicit).

 The new optional parameter fr-layers gives the SVC temporal layers available from this source.
 This is a comma-separated list of the cumulative frame-rate of the temporal layers available, expressed in hundredths of a frame per second.
 If this parameter is not present only a single temporal layering is supported.